strake/hint/README.md

 It is, essentially, a huge subset of the GHC API wrapped in a simpler API.

+Compatibility is kept with the three last major GHC releases.
+For example, if the current version is GHC 8.2, Hint will work on 8.2, 8.0 and 7.10.

 ### Example

 Check [example.hs](examples/example.hs) to see a simple but